-Dr Qian Yang is currently Royal Society University Research Fellow at the Department of Physics and Astronomy, the University of Manchester, UK.
+Dr Qian Yang is a Senior Research Fellow.
+She is currently a Royal Society University Research Fellow at the Department of Physics and Astronomy, the University of Manchester, UK.
 She got PhD in Material Science and Engineering in 2018.
 Her research focused on the mass transport in 2D nanocapillaries enabled by van der Waals technology, molecular properties under spatial confinement, nanofluidics and other electrokinetic phenomena.

 I have expertise in nanofabrication, 2D material optics, graphene transport phenomena (room temperature), confined water system, etc. My skills include Raman and IR spectroscopy, atomic force microscopy, scanning electron microscopy, room temperature electron transport measurement, photo- and electron beam-lithography, etc. My main projects are: Spectroscopic investigation on 2D water sheets confined in layered mineral, graphene-water interface, Ion migration and memristor behaviour in 2D systems.